 The aim of the forum is to explore opportunities, issues and challenges in the financial technology industry.
 The preliminary event will be hosted in Singapore and select papers will be invited to present at the 33rd AFBC in Sydney.
 This forum is sponsored by The Asian Development Bank (ADB), The Institute of Global Finance-University of New South Wales (IGF-UNSW), the Asian Bureau of Finance and Economic Research (ABFER) and the National University of Singapore (NUS).

 As part of the annual Australasian Finance and Banking Conference, UNSW will host a forum for advanced Finance Doctoral Students who are currently working on their dissertation.

 Submit a paper

-Submissions are not open yet for the 33rd Australasian Finance and Banking Conference.
+Submissions are now closed for the 33rd Australasian Finance and Banking Conference.

-Please note: presenting authors must register by Monday 26 October 2020 to facilitate scheduling.
-Registration
+Please note: presenting authors must register by Friday 2nd October 2020 to facilitate scheduling.